-The list is very long of pavement maintenance contractors who feel that as long as they can deliver the best physical results, the customer will maintain their loyalty.
+The list is very long of Pavement Mainteance contractors who feel that as long as they can deliver the best physical results, the customer will maintain their loyalty.
 While the technical and physical components are a must, even more critical is your ability to work with people and to treat customers with respect and congeniality…consistently!

-A reality in the medical profession is that the three most important components to patient retention are availability, affability and ability — in that order.
-This is just as true in the pavement maintenance industry.
+A reality in the medical profession is that the three most important components to patient retention are availability, affability, and ability — in that order.
+This is just as true for any of us in the pavement maintenance industry.

-Where would you rank yourself on availability, affability and ability?
-Consider the brief description for each characteristic presented below and judge for yourself how successful you, and your company, are in living these three traits.
+Where would you rank yourself on availability, affability, and ability?
+Consider the brief description for each characteristic presented below and judge for yourself how successful you, and your company, are in living these three traits with customers.

 Priorities and schedules must be set and implemented.
-Depending on your involvement in driving such things, you must still position yourself to make it easy for customers to connect with you.
+Depending on your involvement in driving such things, you must still position yourself to making it easy for customers to connect with you.

-Increasing your availability to others can be as simple as keeping your cell phone on your person 24 hours a day (and turned on).
-It might include letting those covering your phones know where you are and where you will be at any given time.
+Increasing your availability to others can be as simple as keeping your cell-phone on your persons 24-hours a day (and turned on).
+It includes letting those covering your telephones know where you are and where you will be at any given time throughout the workweek.
 Perhaps even more important, it also includes returning calls as promptly as possible.